 The Business Need

-Why can’t an organisation just install current best processes, practices, and tools, by defining artefacts, roles, and the interactions between roles, then tell staff to get on with it?
+So, why can’t an organisation simply install current best processes, practices, and tools, by defining artefacts, roles, and the interactions between roles, then tell staff to get on with it?

-Agile is not just a set of tools, processes, and practices, as we saw in our previous post.
+Agile is not just a set of tools, processes, and practices (as we saw in our previous post).
 It is an adaptive solution that requires decisions to be made on an hourly or daily basis by the people doing the work.
-The inner parts of the onion are not fixed.
+The inner parts of the agile onion are not fixed.

 Without the right mindset, values, and principles, the organisation will neither understand nor be able to make the right changes.
-They simply won’t allow the right process and tools to be implemented, which includes the devolution of power (trust) and allows those closest to problems to solve those problems and to adapt the process they follow.
+They simply won’t allow the right process and tools to be implemented.
+This includes the devolution of power (trust) and allows those closest to problems to solve those problems and to adapt the process they follow.

-Even if the right processes and tools were somehow magically installed, the ‘current best practices’ would immediately become old and any adaptation and self-improvement can only be as good at the collective agile mindset of those making the corrective changes.
+Even if the right processes and tools were somehow magically installed, the ‘current best practices’ would immediately become old.
+Any adaptation and self-improvement can only be as good as the collective agile mindset of those making the corrective changes.

 The Role of the Coach

-It is the role of Agile / Lean Coaches to fill that gap, by continuously guiding the organisation to make the right decisions until the principles, values and mindset are transferred to everyone in the entire company.
+It is the role of Agile / Lean Coaches to fill that gap.
+They do this by continuously guiding the organisation to make the right decisions until the principles, values and mindset are transferred to everyone in the entire company.
 When this has been achieved, the coaches should not be needed.